bonfus/muLFC/README.md

 You may want to build the extension yourself, especially for optimizing performances.

-To compile and install the C library just do
+To compile and install the C++ library make sure Eigen is available in your system and do

 ```bash
 mkdir build